paxdotdev/pax/lab-journal-zb.md

 2022-01-31

 How is the generated RIL consumed?
-- Chassis reaches into cartridge and calls a method to get root component instance(s)
+- Chassis reaches into cartridge and calls a method to get root/main component instance(s)
 - Chassis then passes instance to the Engine to start rendering